UPS

 How would having a UPS help a computer?

-Having your computer connected to a UPS protects it from electrical surges and outages.
-When computers shut down improperly, such as when a power outage happens, it can damage the computer's internal parts and cause lost data.
+Connecting your computer to a UPS protects it from electrical surges and outages.
+When computers shut down improperly, such as during a power outage, it can damage the computer's internal parts and cause lost data.
 Having a UPS helps prevent the computer from being improperly shut down and helps protect the computer and its data.

 What are the types of UPS?